Certified Life Celebrant & Interfaith Minister

 NFDA Vice President, Cremation Services

 Mike is a licensed funeral director and former vice-president of cremation operations at Hollomon-Brown Funeral Homes & Crematory (with 8 locations in Tidewater, Virginia), where he worked for 34 years.
 Mike is a graduate of the Pittsburgh Institute of Mortuary Science and a member of the PIMS Board of Directors.
-He is a former president of the Cremation Association of North America (CANA) and was Chair of the CANA Operators Certification Program for 7 years.
+He is a former president of the Cremation Association of North America (CANA) and was Chair of the CANA Operations Certification Program for 7 years.
 Mike writes articles for funeral industry trade publications and frequently presents cremation education programs at conferences across the country.
-He is the instructor for NFDA’s Cremation Certification Program.
+Mike has served as the instructor for NFDA’s Cremation Certification Program since 2013.

 Gabe is a licensed funeral director in Wisconsin and Minnesota and is also a funeral service educator.
 Currently, he teaches embalming and restorative art and serves as the Funeral Service Program Coordinator at the Milwaukee Area Technical College.
 Gabe is also the host of the National Funeral Directors Association’s “A Brush with Death” podcast, host of NFDA Live, and a contributor to other NFDA projects and publications.
 He also owns a motorcycle urn company, EtURNal Ride, and creates custom engraved urns that serve as functioning motorcycle access covers.
 He is very passionate about serving families in their time of need and creating meaningful experiences for them and considers himself very blessed to be in a position to teach and inspire others to do the same.
 Gabriel has served his country as an Army Infantryman.